Alexander Dovzhenko: Legacy

-In 2016, after the Ukraine government had announced a programme of 'decommunisation' of place names, Karl Liebknecht Street in Melitopol, in East Ukraine, was renamed Oleksandr Dovzhenko Street.
+In 2016, after the Ukrainian government had announced a programme of 'decommunisation' of place names, Karl Liebknecht Street in Melitopol was renamed Oleksandr Dovzhenko Street.
 On 30 January 2023, after Melitopol had been occupied by the Russian army during the 2022 Russian invasion of Ukraine, Melitopol's Russian-installed Mayor, Galina Danilchenko announced that the street would be given back its previous name.